turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlemanager_api.rst

 Create a :ref:`ParticleInstance <particleinstance>` of a particle system from its archetype.

 It is assumed that this archetype has had all its required textures and shaders pre-loaded.

+The emitters of the system will be enabled automatically.
+If a timeout is specified, then the emitters will be `burst`, with the number of bursts set so that the effect comes to a natural end when the timeout has finished.

 .. note :: This call must be made between calls to graphicsDevice.beginFrame() and graphicsDevice.endFrame() to guarantee correct execution.